jjose-ca/Stock-bot/README.md

 unlike an interactive command, a background task has no `Interaction` object to derive a channel from.
 Can be set to the same channel already used for `/buyfilled`/`/marketcheck` — nothing requires a separate one.

+### Dip-Alert Price Source — Split by Regular-Hours Status

+Originally `check_dip_alert` used `fetch_live_price_extended_hours`
+(`yfinance`) unconditionally, all day.
+Revisited after calculating the real volume: ~162 single-symbol calls/day (5-min cadence across the full 6:30am-8pm window) — ~3.5x higher than the only proven-safe precedent on this VPS (the existing 15-min-cadence bots' combined ~46 calls/day, run over a month with zero rate-limiting).
+No incident had actually happened at the time this was changed — this was a precautionary fix based on volume math, not a reaction to a confirmed failure, consistent with this project's general standard of evidence before action; the exception here is that the blast radius mattered more than usual: **all six bots on this VPS share one IP**, so a block triggered by this alert's volume could plausibly take down every other bot simultaneously, not just this one feature.
+General ASN/network-range-level blocking is a real, standard anti-bot industry practice (confirmed against real blocklist products), though not specifically confirmed as something Yahoo's backend does — the concrete `yfinance` incident reports found describe individual-IP blocks, not confirmed range bans.
+Worth naming directly: a dedicated IPv4 (already in place on this VPS) protects against collateral damage from other *tenants* on shared infrastructure, but does NOT protect against ASN-level blocking, which targets the network owner, not the individual address within it.

+**`fetch_dip_alert_price()`** now branches on `is_regular_market_hours_live()`:
+- **During regular hours (9:30am-4:00pm ET)**: Alpaca's `fetch_latest_trade_price_with_staleness_check` (from `alpaca_data.py`,
+  written but previously unused) — real, liquid regular-session trading, no staleness concern.
+Raises if the trade is older than its own threshold (default 10 min) rather than silently returning a stale value; caught the same way as any other fetch failure.
+- **Outside regular hours** (the pre-market/post-market portions of the wider dip-alert window): unchanged, stays on `yfinance`'s `fetch_live_price_extended_hours` — same reasoning already established for why extended-hours price was never migrated to Alpaca elsewhere:
+  IEX's extended-hours liquidity is thinner than its already-small regular-session share.

+**A real, distinct risk this split introduces, and how it's handled**: splitting sources mid-day means the 9:30am and 4:00pm boundaries could otherwise produce a FALSE dip or false new-high purely from Alpaca and `yfinance` quoting slightly different prices at the same instant — not real market movement. **Fixed** via `_last_price_source` tracking: the moment the source changes between consecutive polls, `running_high` resets to that fresh reading instead of being compared across venues — treated exactly like a bot restart, with its own distinct log line ("price source switched... running high reset") so it's identifiable in `journalctl` and not confused with an actual price move.
+Every dip-alert log line now includes which source produced that reading.

 ### Dip-Alert Observability — Added After a Real Gap Was Noticed